-ELECTRONIC THERMOSTAT (Heating and Cooling)
+THERMOSTAT (Heating and Cooling)

-The Electronic Thermostat (located near the monitor panel) controls the propane furnace, as well as the roof air conditioners in your coach.
+The Electronic Thermostat (located on the monitor panel) controls the Hydronic Heating system, as well as the roof air conditioners in your coach.

-When controlling the settings from the Thermostat, you must manually press the Zone Button and set to your preference by toggling to either Zone 1, Zone 2, Zone 3 (if equipped), or all zones simultaneously.
+When controlling the settings from the Thermostat, you must manually press the Zone Button and set to your preference by toggling to either Zone 1, Zone 2, Zone 3, or all zones simultaneously.